hosseinMsh/Pinghub/README.md

 ## 🤝 Contributing

-We’d love to have your help improving **PingWatch**!
+We’d love to have your help improving **PingHub**!
 Here’s how you can contribute:

 1. **Fork** the repository
 2. Create a new branch (`git checkout -b feature-xyz`)